 Especially for seniors, the foods you put into your body have an immense effect on the quality and longevity of life.
 As the National Institutes of Health reports, those who maintain a balanced diet in their golden years have a reduced risk of developing high blood pressure, heart disease, osteoporosis and even some types of cancer.
 Recent studies have even suggested that the right eating habits can help prevent the onset of Alzheimer’s.

 No two diets are alike, and each person must cater his or her eating habits to meet the needs of his or her unique body.
 Finding the right balance of vitamins, nutrients, protein, fats and carbohydrates is something each person should do with the help of a health care professional.
 However, there are some general guidelines for seniors, especially those trying to prevent or halt the cognitive decline that comes with dementia.
-Dr. Shirley Newell, Chief Medical Officer at Aegis Living, suggests looking at the Mediterranean Diet because she says, “What’s good for the heart is good for the brain.”
-But also talk with your clinician about implementing some of these suggestions into your lifestyle:
+A Mediterranean Diet is often suggested since what’s good for the heart is good for the brain.
+Always talk with your clinician about implementing some of these suggestions into your lifestyle:

 “Healthy eating reduces the risk of cardiovascular conditions among seniors.”